ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 * Path Properties of the path(s) in use, once the Connection has been established.
-These properties can be derived from the local provisioning domain, measurements by the protocol stack, or other sources.
+These properties can be derived from the local provisioning domain, measurements by the Protocol Stack, or other sources.
 They can only be queried.

 ## Protocol Properties {#protocol-props}

-Protocol Properties represent the configuration of the selected Protocol Stacks backing a connection.
+Protocol Properties represent the configuration of the selected Protocol Stacks backing a Connection.
 Some properties apply generically across multiple transport protocols, while other properties only apply to specific protocols.
 The default settings of these properties will vary based on the specific protocols being used and the system's configuration.